Priya-wish/AI-Adoption-Workforce_Analytics-Dashboard/Documentation/sql_insights.md

 - Transportation has the lowest number of job postings (39).

 This suggests that AI hiring demand is strongest in Manufacturing and weakest in Transportation within this dataset.

+### Q4.
+How many ai jobs postings are available in each location?

+### SQL Used

+SELECT AI_Adoption_Level,
+COUNT(*) AS Total_Jobs
+FROM ai_job_market_insights
+Group By AI_Adoption_Level
+ORDER BY Total_Jobs DESC;

+### Insight

+-Medium AI Adoption leve; has the highest number of AI -related job postings(179).
+-Low AI Adoption follows with 174 job postings.
+-High AI Adoption has the lowest number of job postings(147).

+This Indicates that most AI-related job opportunities in the datset come from organizations with medium AI adoption levels, while organizations with high AI adoption have fewer job poatings.